willegan/getvero.github.io/_articles/how-to-install-vero.md

 ## Supported libraries

-You can use Vero’s API with any coding language, but we currently have wrappers for these languages:
+You can use Vero's API with any coding language, but we currently have wrappers for these languages:

 - Ruby
 - Python